Acura ZDX: Second generation (2024)

 In September 2025 it was announced that ZDX production had ended after a year and a half due to low sales numbers.
 It was only produced from March of 2024 to September of 2025.
 At the time of the announcement, the ZDX was supposed to start production for the 2026 model year after skipping the 2025 model year.

+In May 2026, Honda issued a safety recall for 2024 and 2025 Honda Prologue and 2024 Acura ZDX models over issues with the backup camera and moisture getting inside the camera housing causing fog or complete failure of the system.
+The recall affected 44,199 Prologues and 15,688 ZDXs.